Phyks/BMC/README.md

 A list of ideas and TODO.
 Don't hesitate to give feedback on the ones you really want or to propose your owns.

 * Open
+* Use bibtex-parser lib to write bibtex, instead of parsed2BibTex
 * Parameter to disable remote search
 * Rebuild
 * Webserver interface